Stock Market Volatility and Alternative Strategies

 The markets may ease and not convert into a full recession,

-which can create a momentum shift for the investors or symbolize a late-stage bull market.
+creating a momentum shift for the investors or symbolising a late-stage bull market.

 Amidst such predictions, the markets have been gaining new highs where the S&P 500 was at one of its best since last year.

-There are signs that the Fed may remain aggressive in its plans to cut-rate, irrespective of market changes and trade issues, and there are hopes of truce between - Trump and Xi Jinping.
+There are signs that the Fed may remain aggressive in its plans to cut, irrespective of market changes and trade issues, and there are hopes of a truce between - Trump and Xi Jinping.

-The truce may be initiated as the US elections are near and the markets need support to sustain.
+The truce may be initiated as the US elections are near and the markets need support.

-Globally investors are waiting for the G20 meet where the US is willing to withdraw the additional $300 billion Chinese duties.
+Globally, investors are waiting for the G20 meeting, where the US is willing to withdraw the additional $300 billion in Chinese duties.

 The 10-year US Treasuries declined 120 basis points since November.

-The speed at which the dollar is falling is also creating tensions as it stands at a 3-month low of 95.980.
+The speed at which the dollar is falling also creates tensions as it stands at a 3-month low of 95.980.

-Gold surged to 6-year highs in the last week reinstalling the haven facet where it reached $1420 an ounce.
-Gold has been gaining and now is at 12 percent up since May to $1,426.39 an ounce and oil consolidated as the tensions between Iran and the US erupted over the drone strike.
+Gold surged to 6-year highs in the last week, reinstalling the haven facet, reaching $1420 an ounce.
+Gold has been gaining and now is at 12 per cent up since May to $1,426.39 an ounce, and oil consolidated as the tensions between Iran and the US erupted over the drone strike.
 Brent futures were up 8 cents to $64.94.

-Asian stocks remained at a low on Wednesday over the Wall Street sell-off and the market almost cooled over the lowering Fed rates.
+Asian stocks remained low on Wednesday over the Wall Street sell-off, and the market almost cooled over the lowering of Fed rates.
 China’s listed bank shares were down over the concerns related to small farm loans.

-The yen continued to trade at 107.01 against the dollar, as it touched the lowest 107.50 in the last week of June, even though, it continues to be a haven currency option.
+The yen continued to trade at 107.01 against the dollar, as it touched the lowest at 107.50 in the last week of June, even though it remains a haven currency option.

-Since the investors are expecting some changes, they are encouraged to rebalance the portfolio to suit the new changes and sell some of the asset class, although, the key to such volatility is holding an investment for the long-term as there are a lot of greens available, moreover even the analysts cannot predict the exact low point at the time of the crash.
+Since the investors expect changes, they are encouraged to rebalance the portfolio to suit the new changes and sell some asset classes.
+However, the key to such volatility is holding an investment long-term, as many greens are available.
+Moreover, even the analysts cannot predict the exact low point during the crash.